Custom goals

 If you've already created the goal, click the Convert to Custom button at the bottom of the Settings tab below the graph.

 Important note: Change settings with caution if the goal you're converting already has data and graph history.
-Because the goal settings are applied to the entire graph, if you do something like change the good side of the line, your old extra-safe days will turn into way-off-track days and you can instantly derail your goal!
+Because the goal settings are applied to the entire graph, you can instantly derail your goal!
 Of course, this is not legit and we'll undo it when you email us in support, but it's always nicer to avoid it in the first place, right?

 It's simpler to start custom goals from scratch when you can.
-You can immediately delete them to "undo" any derailment that may occur, and because there's no history, it's a lot less likely to happen in the first place!
+You can immediately delete them to "undo" any derailment that may occur due to getting the wrong settings, and because there's no history, it's a lot less likely to happen in the first place, because derailments only happen when your data is in the red for yesterday!
+A new goal can still derail, depending on what you change; the risks are just lower.

 When should I use a custom goal?

-Another example would be creating a "keep-under" goal for Toggl, e.g. for ensuring you don't spend too much of your work time on a single preferred project.
+We only recommend custom goals when you know exactly what you want to try out, like making a non-cumulative graph, not allowing any extra safety buffer to accrue, or changing an autodata goal to have a different graph type.
+One example of that would be creating a "keep-under" goal for Toggl, e.g. for ensuring you don't spend too much of your work time on a single preferred project.
 For that you'll just need to change the settings so that the good side of the line is below, and the direction is up.

 What does the data look like for a custom goal?